 Onychocryptosis, or an ingrown toenail, is a common and frequently painful foot problem.
-For some people, it could be debilitating.
+It happens when the nail grows into the skin and can lead to inflammation and infection.

 In this article, we examine the symptoms of onychocryptosis and what causes toenails to become ingrown.
 We also look at the potential treatment and prevention methods for an ingrown toenail.